ManChicken1911/smartscope-flame/README.md

 Setting this to **True** will swap the left and right displays, so that choosing "Parade RGB | Vectorscope" will actually display the Vectorscope on the left monitor and the RGB Parade on the right monitor.

+## Using

+After the initial install, start or restart Flame.
+Or, if it was already running when you installed, press **Shift-Control-H-P** in Flame to reload the Python hooks.

+Right-click somewhere on the Flame desktop (in the Player, Reels, Freeform view, etc) to pull up the context menu and you should now have a **SmartScope Duo** entry at the bottom.